Sale of Impressionist & Modern Art on May 10, 2017

 Guy Pène du Bois

 Doyle is honored to offer an important selection of works by Guy Pène du Bois from the Collection of Willa Kim and William Pène du Bois.
 These pieces have remained in the artist's family since they were painted and are completely fresh to market.
-They will be offered as highlights of the sales on May 10 and November 2017.
+They are offered as highlights of the sales on May 10 and November 2017.
 Read More

 Aiden Lassell Ripley